group photo of the Hmong District and National Office Multicultural Ministries staff

-Multicultural Ministries
+Multicultural Engagement

 We celebrate our multicultural family and endorse initiatives that seek to provide loving, caring, and Christian solutions to the complex problems faced by diverse communities.